scalation.dynamics

 Radau.type

-object provides an implementation of a classical Runge-Kutta numerical ODE solver.
+The RungeKutta object provides an implementation of a classical Runge-Kutta numerical ODE solver.
 Given an unknown, time-dependent function y(t) governed by an Ordinary Differential Equation (ODE) of the form: d/dt y(t) = y'(t) = f(t, y) y(t0) = y0 Compute y(t) using a 4th-order Runge-Kutta Integrator (RK4).
-Note: the 'integrateV' method for a system of separable ODEs is mixed in from the Integrator
+Note: the 'integrateV' method for a system of separable ODEs is mixed in from the Integrator trait.

-object provides an implementation of a classical Runge-Kutta numerical ODE solver.
+The RungeKutta object provides an implementation of a classical Runge-Kutta numerical ODE solver.
 Given an unknown, time-dependent function y(t) governed by an Ordinary Differential Equation (ODE) of the form: d/dt y(t) = y'(t) = f(t, y) y(t0) = y0 Compute y(t) using a 4th-order Runge-Kutta Integrator (RK4).
-Note: the 'integrateV' method for a system of separable ODEs is mixed in from the Integrator
+Note: the 'integrateV' method for a system of separable ODEs is mixed in from the Integrator trait.

 Attributes